Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ## Lab Overview
 Duration: 5

-{use case / lab overview}

-Hex is a platform for doing collaborative data science and analytics in Python, SQL, and No-code.
-In this guide, you will be introduced to the basics of using Hex in collaboration with Snowflake/Snowpark to build a data science project.
-It is designed specifically for use with the [Snowflake free 30-day trial](https://trial.snowflake.com), and a Hex trial account via Snowflake’s Partner Connect.

-This lab will walk you through the process of creating a forecasting model to predict the hourly foot traffic for various restaurants.
-We will then take our trained model and deploy it to Snowflake through the use of a User-Defined Table Function or UDTF.
-Once our function is
+In this demo, we will play the role of a data scientist at a large restaurant chain tasked with helping the restaurant operators optimize their staffing schedule.
+To do this, we would like to forecast the hourly foot traffic for each of the restaurants stores in 200 different locations.
+Let's see how we can use Hex in collaboration with Snowflake/Snowpark to build an XGBoost forecasting model to help with the task at hand.

 ### Prerequisites
 - Familiarity with basic Python and SQL